oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Installing maven

-oVirt engine is using maven version 2.2.x, maven 3.x will not work. yum install -y maven2

-*   Please validate mvn is in the path
+oVirt engine is using maven version 2.2.x, maven 3.x will not work. yum install -y maven2 Please validate mvn is in the path.
+Note that on some distributions, particularly recent releases of Fedora, binary for Maven 2 is in fact mvn2.
+You can confirm which version is in use by appending the --version parameter to the mvn or mvn2 call.

 ##### Maven personal settings